 If you are shipping roll on roll off then you cannot have anything inside the vehicle other than that which came with the vehicle when it was new, i.e. spare tire, tool kit etc. If you ship inside a container then you can load items inside the vehicle.
 Please make sure to check with your country of destination for a list of any possible prohibited items.
 Also note anything loaded inside the vehicle is shipped at your own risk.
 CFR Rinkens does not inventory these items nor do we check to make sure they are packed correctly so be aware if they move around during transit and damage the interior of the vehicle we have zero liability.

 Do you offer insurance?

 We offer optional insurance; there is no standard insurance coverage on your shipment unless you purchase optional full coverage (“all risk”) insurance.
-The additional cost for insurance is 1.5% of the replacement value of your vehicle.
-For example, if your vehicle is worth $10,000 then it will cost you $150 to insure.
-There is a $500 deductible, so the first $500 in damages is paid by you, but the insurance will cover anything above this.
-We highly recommend adding this optional insurance to your shipment
+The additional cost for insurance varies, speak with one of our sales representatives today to see current pricing and to protect your shipment.
+We highly recommend adding this optional insurance to your shipment.

 Insurance coverage terms & conditions are a available on request

 Will there be anybody to assist me when my vehicle arrives at destination port overseas?